kgryte/utils-object-inverse/README.md

 ## Notes

-*	Insertion order is not guaranteed, as `object` keys are unsorted according to the ECMAScript specification.
+*	Insertion order is not guaranteed, as `object` key enumeration is not specified according to the [ECMAScript specification](http://www.ecma-international.org/ecma-262/5.1/#sec-12.6.4).
 In practice, however, most engines use insertion order to sort an `object`'s keys, thus allowing for deterministic inversion.
 *	Beware when providing `objects` having values which are themselves `objects`.
 This implementation relies on native `object` serialization (`#toString`) when converting values to keys.

 	``` javascript